w3c/wai-tutorial-tables/content/one-header.md

 ## Table with ambiguous data
 {:.ex}

+{% include ednote.html note="Remove Example: Use of Scope for Simple Data Tables Is Unnecessary" issue="576" repo="wai-tutorials" status="open" %}

 In this example, the data (first name, last name, and city) can’t be distinguished from one another without knowing which header each corresponds to.
 The `scope` attribute with the value `col` defines the direction of the header cells and associates them with the corresponding data cells.
 The `scope` attribute is also needed for larger tables with one header row or column.